Houston Livestock Show and Rodeo: 1990s

 By the 1990s, the show had been expanded to 20 days.
 Each evening featured a rodeo, sanctioned by the Professional Rodeo Cowboys Association (PRCA).
 The rodeo offered hundreds of thousands of dollars in prize money, second only to the National Finals Rodeo.
 After the rodeo, attendees would see a concert, usually by a famous entertainer.
-Tickets were relatively inexpensive.
-For $10 or a little more, a person could buy a ticket to see the livestock shows, wild west shows, the rodeo and concert, and enjoy the carnival.
+Tickets were sold at around $10 or a little more, a person could buy a ticket to see the livestock shows, wild west shows, the rodeo and concert, and enjoy the carnival.
 The livestock show was billed as the largest of its kind, with more animals shown by adolescents than anywhere else in the country.
-Winning livestock were auctioned at the end of the judging, and in the 1990s the combined auction take was usually over $7 million.
-This was far beyond market value.
+Winning livestock were auctioned at the end of the judging, and in the 1990s the combined auction take was over $7 million, beyond market value at the time.

 The rodeo was generally limited to the top PRCA contestants, based on prize money earned throughout the year.
 It was popular with cowboys; Houston won the inaugural Indoor Rodeo Committee of the Year award from the PRCA in 1992 and then won each of the next four years as well.
 The facility had huge screens hanging from the ceiling.
 Attendees could watch the competition live, then see an instant replay on the screens.

 In 1996, the rodeo was halted one evening.
 The crew on the space shuttle Columbia appeared live on the big screens to address the crowd.
 Later that year, country singer George Strait set a record, having played to more than 1 million Houston rodeo attendees.
 The 1996 rodeo earned a net profit of $16.8 million and gave more than $7.9 million away in scholarships, assistantships, and research grants.

 The Hideout was created in 1997 to give attendees more entertainment options after the rodeo and concert had ended.
 It is a nightclub for adults over 21 to dance and drink.